 No “must sees” tickets?
 Try these alternatives.

-“Everybody goes to the same handful of sites.
+[revised January 2025] “Everybody goes to the same handful of sites.
 If you just go to those sites, you’re going to have a trip that is shaped by crowds.
 Or you can break free from that and realise that you can study the options and choose sites that are best for you.
-You can go to alternative places […]
+You can go […]

 What is an Underground Rome tour?